meaneych/ClinicalTextMiningTutorial_January2024/README.md

+# Clinical Text Mining
-# Clinical Text Mining: A Showcase of Computational Tools and Statistical Models in R/Python
+# A Showcase of Computational Tools and Statistical Models in R/Python

 ## Author: Christopher Meaney